wolfwork/CameraMode/README.md

-CameraMode, in it's released version, will allow players in cameramode to fly around and view areas of the server normally hidden from view, without being able to exploit the fly ability (ussually an unavoidable risk on the server owner's part).
+CameraMode, in it's released version, will allow players in cameramode to fly around and view areas of the server normally hidden from view, without being able to exploit the fly ability (ussually an unavoidable risk on the server owner's part[great for youtube ranks]).
 CameraMode will optionally block...
 -Block Interaction
 -pvp